parkermac/LO/notes/Run_Log.md

 - aestus1_A1_ae1 An idealized estuary used (I think) in the JPO Variance paper.
 Three months long.
 Has averages and diagnostics.
 [297 GB] 2013.01.01-2013.03.31
 - cas6_v3_lo8da A re-run of cas6_v3_lo8b for two months, but with diagnostics and averages saved, and no biology [21 TB] Downwelling: 2017.03.01-2017.04.01, Upwelling: 2018.05.15-2018.06.16
 - sj0_v0_lo8nest This is a model of the San Juan Islands, physics only, 100 m resolution, one-way nested inside of cas6_v3_lo8b.
 It was created for the FHL 2019 Summer School.
 [1.2 TB] 2019.07.22-2019.12.25

-**boiler: /data1/parker/LiveOcean_roms/output**
-- NOTE: This machine is deprecated: don't expect any of these files to be available
-- cas6_v3_lo8b This was the original cas6 forecast, 500 m grid in the Salish Sea, 45 rivers, full NPZDO+Carbon.
-[15 TB per year] 2021.01.01-late 2021.
-This was copied to cas6_v0_live on perigee, described above, and is no longer active.
-- cas6_v3_lo8dye Has dye in Hood Canal [2.4 TB] 2019.07.03-2019.10.04

 ---